How did Apollinaris became the highest-selling mineral water in the world?

-A & F Pears was acquired by Lever Brothers in 1914.
+A & F Pears was sold to Lever Brothers in 1914.

 War time troubles

-Apollinaris & Johannis Ltd had a capital of over £3 million by 1915.
-The company employed about 100 clerical staff and 60 to 80 warehouse staff.
+Apollinaris & Johannis had a capital of over £3 million by 1915.
+The company employed about 100 clerical staff and 60 to 80 warehouse workers.

 Post-war economic chaos in Europe severely hampered company operations, and exports faced the challenge of increasing import tariffs across the world.

-Apollinaris & Presta were appointed sole distributors of Perrier water in the United Kingdom and Ireland from 1938-9.
+Apollinaris & Presta was appointed sole distributor of Perrier water in the United Kingdom and Ireland from 1938-9.

-The Apollinaris spring was expropriated by Heinrich Himmler’s SS from 1943.
+The Apollinaris spring was expropriated by Heinrich Himmler’s SS in 1943.

-British rationing controls also restricted the company from producing Presta soft drinks between 1943 and 1948.
+British rationing controls restricted the company from producing Presta soft drinks between 1943 and 1948.